nugget/rpiaxiswall/README.md

 - Tested with AXIS M3027, P1427-LE, and M2026-LE cameras.
 Should work with
   any modern AXIS camera that can run firmware v5 or higher.

+## Installation

+- Copy the rpaw.conf.sample to rpaw.conf and edit to reflect your camera's viewer credentials.
+This code currently only works if it's the same username and password for all the cameras.

+- Edit the `rpaw` bash script and add/remove/tweak the `rpaw-wrapper` calls towards the bottom to reflect your cameras and desired window arrangement.
+  Yes, I realize this is lame and ugly, but it's ok for a version 0.1 release.

+- Do a `sudo make install`

+- This will create a `systemd` service called `rpaw` which can be enabled or disabled to taste.
+It will respond to `start`, `stop`, and `status` commands via `systemctl` as you'd expect/hope.

 ## Notes

 Here are some other arguments that *may* work with the AXIS stream: